 - Previous school information — If a student is transferring from another U.S. school, it is helpful if the parent provides the name, address and phone number of the previous school.

 - Academic History (if available) — It would help with proper placement if students transferring from another school, particularly from outside the U.S., provide academic records.
 The school may also ask if the student has been in any special programs in their previous school such as English Language Learner, special reading program, advanced curriculum, etc.

 Schools enroll students based on age.
 For example, according to Washington State's uniform entry age, a child must be eleven years of age as of midnight, August 31, of the school year of entry to be entitled to enter sixth grade.
 If a parent wishes to enroll the student in a grade other than what corresponds to the child's age, documentation from the child's previous school, showing last grade completed, must be provided.

 Families new to the district can use our New Student Online Enrollment process to register their students.

-New Student Registration Packets are available for pick-up at our main office Monday to Friday from 8:00 am to 3:30 pm.
-You can drop off your complete Registration Packet with supporting documentation in the office as well.
-If you prefer, you can mail your documents to 13505 NE 75th St, Redmond WA 98052.
+New Student Registration Packets are available in our office.
+You can bring your completed packet with supporting documentation to school.
+Or, you can mail your documents to 13505 NE 75th St, Redmond WA 98052.